 Utah’s capital city and the ski resorts that lie within close reach had long been on our minds.
 Amid a global pandemic, international travel was out of the question.
 So, we decided it was time to check off some North American ski resorts.

 We booked a month in Salt Lake City, packed our truck, and set out from our home in Alberta.
 On the way, we made plenty of stops and crossed off a dozen other ski resorts.
 However, we always had our eyes set on Utah as we’d heard about the mythical powder stashes and expert terrain that makes Salt Lake City skiing memorable.

-It may come as a surprise, but the city’s ski resorts receive over 500 inches of snow every year on average.
+It may come as a surprise, but the city’s ski resorts average over 500 inches of snow yearly.
 So face shots and powder days are almost a guarantee!
 And the terrain at these ski resorts is enough to leave a smile on anyone’s face.
 Due to the city’s proximity to the mountains, all surrounding ski resorts are less than an hour’s drive.